 's repertory company until joining the navy in 1945 until 1948.
 After the war, he appeared successfully in the West End and made his film debut in the early 1950s...

-John Carson is a hugely prolific actor who appeared constantly on UK screens throughout the mid-50s until the mid-80s.
+John Carson was a hugely prolific actor who appeared constantly on UK screens throughout the mid-50s until the mid-80s.
 He has appeared alongside many of the UK's stars and became hugely popular as a villain or hero.
-The secret of John's success has been his versatility and his wonderful silky voice...
+The secret of John's success was his versatility and his wonderful silky voice.
+He appeared in 3 Hammer films which led to an ever-increased popularity amongst film fans...

 Basil Rathbone was born in Johannesburg, South Africa, in 1892, but three years later his family was forced to flee the country because his father was accused by the Boers of being a British spy at a time when Dutch-British conflicts were leading to the Boer War.
 The Rathbones escaped to England, where Basil and his two younger siblings...